-Short term benefits were paid to Walter Coles for services of the Chief Executive Officer, to Andrew MacRitchie for services of the Chief Financial Officer, and to Paul Geddes for services of the Vice-President of Exploration.
-In addition, each of the non-executive directors were entitled to receive director's fees.
-Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the periods ended September 30, 2019 and 2018.
+Short term benefits were paid to Walter Coles for services of the Chief Executive Officer, to Andrew MacRitchie for services of the Chief Financial Officer, to Cold Stream Exploration Ltd. for services of a former director, and to Paul Geddes for services of the Vice-President of Exploration.
+In addition, each of the non-executive directors who were serving as independent directors received director's fees.
+Other than the amounts disclosed above, there were no short-term employee benefits or share-based payments granted to key management personnel during the periods ended December 31, 2019 and 2018.